 Exceptional items for the year amounted to £1.5m, a significant increase compared to £0.04m in 2023.
-These exceptional costs were primarily comprised of £0.2m restructuring costs and £1.3m in a oneoff, non-cash inventory write down.
+These exceptional costs were primarily comprised of £0.2m restructuring costs and £1.3m in a one-off, non-cash inventory write down.
 The inventory write-down was the result of a comprehensive Board review of the slow-moving inventory and obsolescence allowance.
 During the Covid-19 pandemic, the company made substantial purchases of excess inventory in anticipation of extended supply lead times.
 While this decision was deemed necessary to mitigate supply chain disruptions during the global crisis, the Group now recognises the need to reassess and recalibrate its purchasing strategy.
-Given the decline in trading conditions and the performance challenges faced over the past year, the decision was made to increase the allowance for slow-moving and obsolete inventory.
-This adjustment reflects a more cautious approach to inventory management moving forward, ensuring that future purchasing aligns more closely with market conditions and performance expectations.
-The impact of this one-off write-down, while non-cash, underscores the Company's commitment to maintaining a more efficient and aligned inventory strategy as it moves forward with its turnaround efforts.
+Given the decline in trading conditions and the performance challenges faced over the past year, the decision was made to increase the allowance for slow-moving forward, ensuring that future purchasing aligns more closely with market conditions and performance expectations.
+The impact of this one-off write-down, while non-cash, underscores the company's commitment to maintaining a more efficient and aligned inventory strategy as it moves forward with its turnaround efforts.